RKO Palace Theatre

 320 W. Sheridan Avenue,

 No one has favorited this theater yet

-Pre-opening news announcements mentioned that the Metropolitan Theater was in Federal (Colonial) Revival Style, designed by architect and producer Frank William Sanger, and went on to say that Sanger had also had the Empire Theatre and Broadway Theatre in New York City’s Times Square district.
+Pre-opening news announcements mentioned that the Metropolitan Theatre was in Federal (Colonial) Revival Style, designed by architect and producer Frank William Sanger, and went on to say that Sanger had also had the Empire Theatre and Broadway Theatre in New York City’s Times Square district.

 Just login to your account and subscribe to this theater